culvertsoft/mgen/README.md

     </Project>

-Here we have specified:
+Here we have specified one code generator, one project dependency and two modules:
 * Generator
-  * Defines the settings to use for source code generation.
   * generator_class_path
-      * The class path of the source code generator (In this case the default MGen java generator).
+    * The class path of the source code generator (Here the default MGen java generator).
   * output_path
     * specifies the output folder where generated code will be placed
   * classregistry_path
-      * The namespace/package where the genrated class registry will be placed (see the next section for information about class registries)
+    * The namespace/package where the genrated class registry will be placed
   * name
     * Simply a name identifier for debugging purposes.
 Can be anything.
 * Depend
   * Specifies another project file to depend on
 * Module